ART 125 – Digital Imaging I – 3 humanities credits

 An introduction to the computer as a tool for visual art, with a focus on gaining proficiency in Adobe Photoshop.
 Students learn photo retouching, painting, collage, and drawing techniques.
 Operation of scanners and printers, file management, and digital practices are covered.
 Includes discussion of digital art concepts and examples of digital media in contemporary art and design.
 No previous experience necessary.
 Center for the Digital Arts, Peekskill, White Plains Art Center and Valhalla – Contact hrs.
 4.

-Click here to download SPRING 2017 SYLLABUS
+Click here to download SUMMER 2017 SYLLABUS

 OFFICIAL ASSIGNMENT PAGES – please view link below